 The contractors are bound to comply in the work obligations provided in the contract with the DOE.
 They should provide at their own risk the financing, technology and services needed in the performance of their obligations.
 Failure to comply with their work obligations means that they should pay the government the amount they should have spent had they pushed through with their undertaking.
 Operating agreement among the participating companies governs their rights and obligations under the contract.

-For the year ended December 31, 2022, the Company recorded total revenue from petroleum operations of US\$3.61 million from US\$3.51 million in 2021 from its share in the Galoc operation.
-The increase of average crude oil prices mainly led to the increase of petroleum revenue.
-The increase in oil prices was brought by recovering global demand.
+For the year ended December 31, 2023, the Company recorded total revenue from petroleum operations of US\$3.02 million from US\$3.61 million in 2022 from its share in the Galoc operation.
+The decrease in average crude oil prices mainly led to the decrease in petroleum revenue.
+The oil prices dropped as the U.S. dollar strengthened and the possible interest rate hike by the U.S. Federal Reserve, which could cause a recession and reduce future oil demand.

-As of December 31, 2022, OPMC has seventeen (17) employees - twelve (13) executives, and four (4) rank and file personnel.
+As of December 31, 2023, OPMC has seventeen (17) employees - twelve (13) executives, and four (4) rank and file personnel.
 The Company is not expecting any change in the number of employees it presently employs.
 The Company has not entered into any Collective Bargaining Agreements (CBA).